HaakonEidemHaakstad/asker_bhg_demo/README.md

 ## Want to Contribute?

-The following are the chief modules employed in building this dashboard.
+The following are currently the chief modules employed in building this dashboard.
 Both experts and novices are welcome to contribute to the project and help improve its functionality and usability.

 - shiny
 - matplotlib